Dunedin (ship): Immigrant ship

 Her first trip to New Zealand was in 1874 under Captain Whitson, who sailed her from London to Lyttelton, New Zealand in 98 days.
 In 1875, he sailed from London to Auckland in 94 days.
 All seven of her voyages from London to New Zealand prior to conversion were completed in under 100 days.
 Only one voyage (in 1876) required quarantine at Otago.
 Whitson remained her captain throughout the period she sailed with immigrants.
 In 1886, five years after she had been converted to take refrigerated cargo, Captain Arthur F Roberts became her captain after Captain Whitson had died at Oamaru on 4 May that year.
 Roberts, a Master Mariner, had been captain of the White Eagle and Trevelyn.
 Both these ships had sailed to New Zealand under his command.
 Even after her conversion, the Dunedin continued to carry passengers.

 Background to the frozen meat shipment

 English demand

 This historical importance of the Dunedin is due to this meat shipment, which proved refrigerated meat could be exported long distances, so establishing the New Zealand meat export industry, and transforming agriculture in New Zealand and Australia.
 In the United Kingdom (UK), the rapidly expanding population had outrun the supply of local meat, resulting in rapid increases in prices.
-The shipment of livestock from New Zealand to England was prohibitively expensive.
+However, the shipment of livestock from New Zealand to England was prohibitively expensive.
 New Zealand did export some canned meat, but the industry was in its infancy, and while the product was popular in the Pacific islands, it was less so in England.